RegioneER/rer.newsletter/README.rst

 rer.newsletter
 ==============

-Tell me what your product does
+Tell me what your product does.

 Features
 --------